 - Everyone has to be present for the team meeting, so the dates are fixed in advance.

-The feedback processes are determined by the Organizational Development role.
-Every 3 months a 360° feedback process is carried out for each team member.
+Every 3 months a 360° feedback process is conducted for each team member.

 We want to move towards project-based work.
 For this purpose all new projects are organized in sprints.
 Only 50% of our own working time is planned in sprints to avoid additional stress and to have enough space for the operative and our own work.
 Should one of the team members be sick or absent, the meetings will still be held according to schedule, unless the meeting would not make sense without the missing person.